What is Mindful Masturbation and How Can It Benefit Your Sex Life?

 Most people have sexual fantasies of one form or another.
 These can range from the very simple (thinking about having sex with your crush or going down on your partner) to incredibly elaborate fantasies with a plot and a whole cast of characters.
 It’s all normal and, as long as you can maintain a clear distinction between fantasy and reality, completely healthy.

-Using toys such as sex dolls can help to make your fantasy feel more realistic, allowing you to act out or simulate aspects of it.
+Using toys such as sex dolls can help to make your fantasy or kink feel more realistic, allowing you to act out or simulate aspects of it.
 And if you fantasise about playing with someone with specific physical attributes, you can often find a sex doll that caters to exactly those preferences.

 Try Out New Techniques